fusioncharts/dev_centre_docs/chart-guide/standard-charts/marimekko-chart.md

 ---
-permalink: chart-guide/marimekko-chart/creating-a-marimekko-chart.html
-title: Creating a Marimekko Chart | FusionCharts
+title: Marimekko Chart | FusionCharts
 description: Marimekko charts are stacked column charts with columns of variable width.
 They are primarily used for marketing analysis.
-heading: Creating a Marimekko Chart
+heading: Marimekko Chart
-chartPresent: true
 ---

 Marimekko charts are stacked column charts with columns of variable width.
 They are primarily used for marketing analysis.